Performance Management Continues To Be One Of The Most Popular Areas In HR.

 Employees need goals that constantly challenge them to make themselves better.
 SMART (Specific, Measurable, Achievable, Realistic, and Time-bound) goals is a concept most organizations understand and follow.
 However, it might not be sufficient.
 A study by Mark Murphy, author of Truth at Work: The Science of Delivering Tough Messages, Hiring For Attitude that tracked 4.182 workers from 397 organizations found that only 15% of employees strongly agree that their goals will help them achieve great things.
 The study also found that the question about SMART goals had no meaningful correlation with employees achieving great things.

 Setting specific and challenging goals consistently leads to higher performance.
 Just telling people to do their best can work till a limit.
-Goals need to be higher in effort and that will most likely generate the greatest level of performance.
+Goals need to be set higher so that greatest level of performance is likely to be generated.
 Follow ups and coaching to achieve these goals need to be present thoroughly through tight deadlines and constant improvement.

 The role of effective goal setting ultimately falls down to leaders and managers.
 Leaders need to analyze their management style, stay consistent and focused in their approach and work towards achieving larger company goals.
 These larger organizational goals also need to be further sub-categorized into short-term, realistic and achievable targets.
 Review needs to happen every once in a while (but not too often) where critical questions such as achievement of goals and making current processes better can be answered.

 Long story short – the best managers always set clear expectations.
 No one likes to work with a manager who is not clear about larger goals or how to achieve them as a team.
 Ad hoc work arrangement and goal setting, and measuring employee performance on the basis of that could be a recipe for disaster.
 Employees need to be made aware of their company’s strategic objectives.
 This will help get clearer results.